Mobile Catering Certificates

 This certificate is a document provided by a suitably qualified gas engineer.
 Its purpose is to prove that your mobile or outdoor catering business operates safe gas equipment and uses the equipment in a safe environment.

 If your catering business operates LPG (bottled gas) equipment in a mobile vehicle or outside location, you will require an annual CP44 gas safety certificate by law.
-Your vehicle and equipment will need to be inspected for gas safety by an engineer registered with Gas Safe.
+Your vehicle and/or equipment will need to be inspected for gas safety by an engineer adequately registered with Gas Safe.
 You will not be able to operate commercially unless you can provide an event organiser with proof that your gas equipment and/or vehicle has been inspected and is gas safe.

 How much does a mobile catering gas safety certificate cost?

-You may find different companies charge varying amounts for a mobile catering gas safety certificate.
+You may find companies charge varying amounts for a mobile catering gas safety certificate.
 Firstly, it’s essential to make sure the company are appropriately qualified.
-Many companies charge a standard domestic rate, which may seem like a great deal; however, they are often not qualified to inspect your gas equipment.
+Many companies charge a standard domestic LPG rate, which may seem like a great deal; however, they are often not qualified (or registered) to inspect your gas equipment.
 This means the gas certificate they supply will be invalid.
 A company properly registered with Gas Safe to provide a gas safety certificate for a mobile catering business will normally charge £200-250 (ex VAT).

 What qualification does a mobile catering gas engineer need?

-As a mobile caterer, you’ll already appreciate the importance of LPG safety, but you might have noticed that it can be tricky to find a gas engineer that you trust.
-Some gas engineers have been known to bend the rules (so we’ll clear those rules up for you quickly now).
+As a mobile caterer, you’ll already appreciate the importance of LPG gas safety, but you might have noticed it can be tricky to find a gas engineer you trust.
+Some gas engineers have been known to bend the rules, so we’ll clear those rules up for you now.

 -You must have all gas installation work done by a Gas Safe registered engineer, whether the work is domestic or commercial.
 The engineer must be registered with Gas Safe to provide mobile catering gas safety certificates.

-- Mobile caterers must only use Gas Safe engineers who have mobile catering qualifications to work on their appliances (i.e. they can’t only be qualified to work on domestic LPG appliances)
+-Mobile caterers must only use Gas Safe engineers who have mobile catering qualifications to work on their specific appliances (i.e. they can’t only be qualified to work on domestic LPG appliances)